Canada at the 2016 Summer Olympics: Weightlifting

-Canada qualified one male and one female weightlifter by virtue of a top seven national finish (for men) and top four (for women), respectively, at the 2016 Pan American Championships.
+Canada qualified one male and one female weightlifter with a top seven national finish (for men) and top four (for women), respectively, at the 2016 Pan American Championships.
 The team must allocate these places to individual athletes by June 20, 2016.
 The team was officially announced on July 25, 2016.

 Wrestling

-Canada qualified a total of eight wrestlers for each of the following weight classes into the Olympic competition.
+Canada qualified a total of eight wrestlers.
 Two Olympic spots were secured in the women's freestyle (48 & 63 kg) at the 2015 World Championships, while the remainder of the berths were awarded to Canadian wrestlers, who progressed to the top two finals at the 2016 Pan American Qualification Tournament.
 Haislan Garcia claimed a spot in the men's freestyle 65 kg at the final World Qualification Tournament in Istanbul.
 The team was officially named on June 23, 2016.